Training structure

 Further studies

-At the end of the Master 1 in Environment and Biodiversity Management, the student who has acquired his 180 ECTS can ask to be reoriented towards another Master 2 course of the mention of Environment Management than the one in which he had applied to enter the Master 1 (among Rainet', ComBiodiv, IEGB and AQUADURA).
-However, this reorientation will be subject to the approval of the pedagogical managers of the course concerned.
+At the end of the Master 1 in Environmental and Biodiversity Management, the student who has acquired his or her 180 ECTS can request to be redirected towards another Master 2 course with a specialization in Environmental Management than the one in which he or she had applied to enter Master 1 (among Rainet', ComBiodiv, IEGB and AQUADURA).
+However, this reorientation will be subject to the approval of the pedagogical managers of the course in question.

 Professional integration

-Researcher, teacher-researcher in public and private research organisations.
+Chercheur.se , chercheur.se teacher in public and private research organizations.

-Scientific project manager in biodiversity conservation organisations developing high-level scientific programmes in France and abroad.
+Scientific project manager in biodiversity conservation organizations developing high-level scientific programs, in France and internationally.